-The best homemade chili with beans, or comfort food at its best.
-Low-carb, high in protein, this chili con carne is healthy, delicious and nutritious.
+The Best Homemade Chili with Beans, or comfort food at its best.
+Low-carb, high in protein, gluten free this chili con carne is healthy, delicious and nutritious.

 Who doesn’t like a nice bowl of hot chili?
 I certainly do, especially on a cold winter day.
 Have I ever mentioned how I dislike the cold season?
 Apart from Christmas time, which wouldn’t have its magic without some snow and bitter cold.
 How nice it would be if warmer days could come as soon as Christmas was over!!!